 If you are about to be started on any new medicine tell your doctor and pharmacist that you are using PREDNEFRIN FORTE® eye drops.

 Do not give PREDNEFRIN FORTE® eye drops to anyone else, even if they have the same condition as you.

 Do not stop using PREDNEFRIN FORTE® eye drops without first talking to your doctor.

 Your vision may blur for a short time after you put in your PREDNEFRIN FORTE® eye drops.
 If this happens you should wait until you can see well again before you drive or use machinery.

-PREDNEFRIN FORTE® eye drops are not expected to cause any problems with your ability to drive a car or operate machinery.
-However, as a general precaution be careful driving or operating machinery until you know how PREDNEFRIN FORTE® eye drops affect you.
+PREDNEFRIN FORTE® eye drops may cause the pupils to get dilated (get bigger) or transient blurring of vision which may impair the ability to drive a car or operate machinery.
+Wait until your vision has cleared.
+Be careful driving or operating machinery until you know how PREDNEFRIN FORTE® eye drops affect you.

 Use of PREDNEFRIN FORTE® eye drops after cataract surgery may delay healing and increase the likelihood of blister formation on the eye.